andreyboytsov/GettingCleaningDataCourseProject/README.md

 - Average-tBodyGyroMag-std() - (dimensionless, normalized [-1,1]) normalized standard deviation for magnitude of measurement of body gyroscope.
 Averaged for certain subject and certain activity.

-- Average-tBodyGyroJerkMag-mean() - (dimensionless, normalized [-1,1]) normalized mean for magnitude of measurement Jerk of body gyroscope.
+- Average-tBodyGyroJerkMag-mean() - (dimensionless, normalized [-1,1]) normalized mean for magnitude of Jerk of measurement of body gyroscope.
 Averaged for certain subject and certain activity.

-- Average-tBodyGyroJerkMag-std() - (dimensionless, normalized [-1,1]) normalized standard deviation for magnitude of measurement Jerk of body gyroscope.
+- Average-tBodyGyroJerkMag-std() - (dimensionless, normalized [-1,1]) normalized standard deviation for magnitude of Jerk of measurement of body gyroscope.
 Averaged for certain subject and certain activity.

 - Average-fBodyAcc-mean()-X - (dimensionless, normalized [-1,1]) normalized mean result of applying FFT to X-component of body acceleration.
 Averaged for certain subject and certain activity.